 Cmcd Report Syntax and MIME Type Registration:

-Revise the Cmcd report syntax and MIME type registration document based on the feedback received during the meeting.
-(Richard) 9
+Revise the CMCD report syntax and MIME type registration document based on the feedback received during the meeting.
+(Richard)

 Network Slicing:

 Bring a discussion paper with the call flow and an endorsed stage 3 CR to the upcoming SA4 meeting in Japan.
-(Prakash) 10
+(Prakash)